Quark Expeditions is profoundly committed to environmentally responsible tourism.

-Penguin Lifelines, a project run by Dr. Tom Hart, researches the threats to Antarctic penguins.
+Penguin Watch, a project run by Dr. Tom Hart, researches the threats to Antarctic penguins.
 The project conducts long-term monitoring of penguin populations, and genetic analysis of penguin feathers, to obtain a “complete picture” of how these populations are changing.